Tropical storm warning for parts of Florida, Cuba, Bahamas

 The National Hurricane Center in Miami said the storm once known as Agatha in the Pacific Ocean will be known as Alex in the Atlantic Ocean basin, once it reaches tropical storm status.

-At 8 p.m., forecasters said the system was about 300 miles (480 kilometers) southwest of Fort Myers, Florida, moving at about 7 mph (11 kph).
+Around 11 p.m., forecasters said the system was about 185 miles (295 kilometers) southwest of Fort Myers, Florida, moving at about 12 mph (19 kph).

 A Hurricane Center advisory said the system was expected to develop “a well-defined center and become a tropical storm” as it approaches Florida on Friday night and into Saturday.